This interview is also available in German.

 As a trade unionist and Jewish activist who has published extensively on antisemitism and the left’s stance on Israel, do you ever feel lonely?
 From the Labour Party under Jeremy Corbyn, the staunchly anti-Zionist Socialist Workers Party (SWP) to Professor David Miller at Bristol University, who was recently fired after he made antisemitic comments about Jewish student unions, antisemitism seems to be rife within the British left…

 I don’t know if “lonely” is the right word.
 But it certainly is true that for a long time, the viewpoint that left antisemitism is a real phenomenon was quite marginal.
-There were only a very small number of individuals and collectives expressing this criticism – like the Alliance for Workers’ Liberty, of which I’m part and which is active within the Labour Party.
+There was only a very small number of individuals and collectives expressing this criticism – like the Alliance for Workers’ Liberty, of which I’m part and which is active within the Labour Party.
 This was very much a minority viewpoint on the British left.
 In 1984, Steve Cohen published the book “That’s Funny, You Don’t Look Antisemitic”, which was one of the first works to analyse this phenomenon on the British left.
 It was extremely divisive when it came out.

-Have things changes at all since then?
+Have things changed at all since then?

 A critique of antisemitism on the left has gained some traction in recent years, even if it continues to be a minority position.
 Just recently, David Renton, who was a long-term member of the Socialist Workers Party and has since significantly rethought the question of left antisemitism, has published a book on the topic.

 How big is the problem with antisemitism on the British left?